Code-Institute-Submissions/comics/README.md

 - Comic images and logo taken from searching on Google images.
 - Each comic is user submission.

-### Aknowledgements
+### Acknowledgements

-- [This](https://stackoverflow.com/questions/52199280/how-to-set-jquery-ajax-post-data) post on StackOverflow for the suggestion of using async call to send data to backend without refreshing page.
+- [This](https://stackoverflow.com/questions/52199280/how-to-set-jquery-ajax-post-data) post on StackOverflow for the suggestion of using async call to send data to back end without refreshing page.
-- [This](https://www.geeksforgeeks.org/python-program-to-calculate-age-in-year/) article on how to work out age in python to enable the maturity filter.
+- [This](https://www.geeksforgeeks.org/python-program-to-calculate-age-in-year/) article on how to work out age in Python to enable the maturity filter.
 - My wife for help in design and support.
-- My mentor for the support through the project.
+- My mentor for the support throughout the project.
+- My parents for grammar and spell checking my README and TESTING.